-Geography – using this method you work through the to-do lists depending upon where you are in the world.
-When you are at work, you go through the work to do list first.
-When you are at home, go through your home to do list first.
-All decisions on what to do list to work on will be made based upon your physical location in the world.
+Using this method you work through the to-do lists depending upon where you are in the world.
+When you are at work, you go through the work to-do list first.
+When you are at home, go through your home to-do list first.
+All decisions on what to-do list to work on will be made based upon your physical location in the world.

-Chance – if you absolutely cannot decide which to do lists to attack first, leave it all do chance.
+If you absolutely cannot decide which to-do lists to attack first, leave it all do chance.
 Flip a coin or roll a dice and let the coin or dice determine which to-do lists and which items you will attack first.
 If you use this method, start it and stick with it.
-Do not start using he by chance method and then second guess the decision.
+Do not start using the by chance method and then second guess the decision.

 When we are caught in a place where we have multiple to-do lists all full of things that must be done it may be difficult to pick something and get it done.
 If it is all important and all needs to be done, just pick something using one of the methods above and then just do it.
 When you pick an item and do it, there is one less thing to do.
 It all has to get done so do one thing and then move on to the next thing.

-The bottom line, the truth of the matter and the reality of the situation is, that sometimes you have to chick up, just get up and moving.
+The bottom line is that sometimes you have to chick up, just get up and moving.
 A few years ago, I attended a conference on women becoming empowered and reaching their full potential.
 There was one speaker who stood out more than the others, I don’t remember her name, but I remember what she said and her main message.
-She said, “You have to show up like a grown up.”
+She said, “You have to show up like a grown-up.”
 I have used that line to monitor and guide my behavior since.